 As we progress into this new month, we recognize Crohn’s and Colitis Awareness Week (December 1-7), and distinguish what these conditions are, how they are different and learn their symptoms and treatments.
 If you or your loved one has been diagnosed with Crohn’s disease or ulcerative colitis (UC), you may become filled with anxiety, concern, and lots of questions.
 Even many health care professionals are unfamiliar with Crohn’s and UC.
 It’s important to begin learning all that you can about what Crohn’s disease and ulcerative colitis is so that you can better understand these conditions and learn how to manage their symptoms.

 It becomes confusing when trying to identify the differences between the two.
-The short explanation is that IBD is the umbrella term for the condition under which both Crohn's disease and ulcerative colitis fall.
+The short explanation is that Inflammatory Bowel Disease or IBD is the umbrella term for the condition under which both Crohn's disease and ulcerative colitis fall.

 Both Crohn’s and UC are marked by an abnormal response by the body’s immune system, and they may share some symptoms.
 However, there are important differences as well.
 These distinctions primarily include the location of the conditions in the gastrointestinal (GI) tract and the way each disease responds to treatment.
 Understanding these features is key to obtaining a proper diagnosis from a gastroenterologist.